WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                         </div>

                         <div dir="ltr">
-                          Right-click on the server you want to do the cloning on and click ‘Edit Settings…’
+                          Right-click on the server you want to do the cloning on and click 'Edit Settings...'
                         </div>
                       </td>
                     </tr>